devdogfish/etpzp-sms/README.md

 ## TODO
 1. Do a test deployment
 2. Get started on the sms api.
+3. BUG: table is causing hydration error on contacts page

 ## !!IMPORTANT!!
 - Think about responsiveness!!